 Scope of Trusted STI-CA

-The original SHAKEN specification describes the use of an STI-PA within a single country, governed by a single Authority.
+The original SHAKEN specification describes the use of an STI-PA within a single country, governed by a single authority.
 Therefore, all STI-CAs have the same scope – i.e., they can issue certificates to any Service Provider within that single country.

 In the case of multiple STI-PAs, a mechanism may be required to uniquely identify the STI-PA that has approved the STI-CA to issue certificates for a specific country.
 While E.164 Country Codes (CC) are assigned for telephone numbers, they are not necessarily unique to a country (e.g., the US and Canada have the same E.164 country code).
 In order to uniquely identify the STI-PA that has approved a specific STI-CA in the SHAKEN ecosystem, the ISO 3166-1 alpha 2 country code can be included in the root certificate.
 During certificate path validation, the STI-VS checks that the root certificate in the chain is on the list of Trusted STI-CAs.
 This additional naming requirement would need to be included in the Certificate Policy (CP).